tsudalab/ChemTS/README.md

 4. [rDock](http://rdock.sourceforge.net/installation/)

 #  How to use ChemTS?
 For usage, please refer the following instructions.
 Currently, the package hasn't been finished very well...
 If you want to implement your own simulator, please check add_node_type.py.
-The package will be finished later.
+The full package will be updated and finished before Jan 31, please wait a little bit.

 #  Train a RNN model for molecule generation
 1. cd train_RNN